Humairajahan/stripehub/custom-payment-flow/README.md

 - [X] Admins can create multiple pricing models for the same product i.e. the subscription package for a product can vary as per monthly or yearly.
 - [X] The pricing model has been made `recurring`.
 - [X] The admin can only create pricing models for the following currencies: `usd`, `eur` and `inr`.
 If you want to allow support for more currencies in this application, please follow [this](https://stripe.com/docs/currencies?presentment-currency=IN).
+- [X] The application will notify through webhooks once a customer completes a payment.
+Currently it is just a `post` request.
+In the future, it can be extended to notifying the admin and the client through emails.